LogikBlitz/BTGisterPost/README.md

 # Future Improvements
 * Better visual layout.
 Especially modal view with user/password request needs some work.
+* Catching return key to commit gist instead of using the mouse to push buttons.
+* Better validation of username and password fields.

 # Contributions
 If you would like to contribute to the plugin, simply fork the project and submit a pull request.
 See [GitHub help](https://help.github.com/articles/fork-a-repo)